 Organic lip balm

 Made with certified organic ingredients, Christina Moss Naturals offers a six-pack of lip balms.
 It’s non-toxic and non-GMO, avoiding synthetic flavoring, petroleum, corn, soy, and gluten.
 It contains no synthetic fragrances or fillers and it’s safe even for babies.
 You can’t go wrong with the company’s 100 percent satisfaction, moneyback guarantee.
 Its tubes are made using 30 percent less plastic—all recycled—than regular lip balm.
-Here are some more great natural beauty products you can buy.
+Don’t miss more eco-friendly products with these great natural beauty products you can buy right now.

 Growing gift wrap